colorlessenergy/colorlessenergy.github.io/_posts/2017-12-4-what-are-closures.md

 }
 ```

 Another example could be the timer functions in JavaScript.
-You would think that the function would be garbaged collected
-after it was called but it gets enclosed on until there are no more closures.
-So after the timer runs out and gets executed
+You would think that the function gets enclosed on until there are no more closures.
+So after the timer gets executed it will print out bar a second later.
-the function the can be garbage collected.
 See example below.

 ```javascript